GreenShoeGarage/HackerTV/README.md

 To add a new TV do the following:

-- create a header file (new_tv_example.h).
+- create a header file (example_new_tv_codes.h).
 Use an existing header file as an example
 - #include your header in HackerTV_Firmware.ino
 - increment num_tv_manufacturers in HackerTV_Firmware.ino
 - Add a new entry in the HACKERTV tv Struct.
 Follow the example of what is already there.